-The Trend Towards Online Education
+The Trend Towards Online Education August 1st, 2011

 Programs in the Works Many companies’ benefits include tuition assistance or reimbursement.
 With this being the case, it is important for colleges and universities to make their programs available to as many people as possible.
 Other top universities in the nation are also working towards this convenient online education trend.
 For instance, as The Wall Street Journal reported, “Indiana University, Northeastern University and Howard University will soon offer online M.B.A. degrees…Many of these programs will offer live online classes in the evenings and university officials believe it will draw in mostly working professionals who don’t live near a school with a well-known executive M.B.A. program.”